volka/talks/README.md

 # talks
 Slides and demo code for talks ...

+## Security Basics for CPP Developers (short talk)

+The talk can be found in "CppSecurity.pdf"

+The CppSecurityBasics directory contains demo code for doing security-related things in a reasonable secure way even if you do not know a lot about security.
+The examples work with OpenSSL.

 ## SQL and C++ (german)

 An overview of different database access APIs for C++, from native C SQLite3/PostgreSQL to SQLPP11.
 See